jomag/bajsic/README.md

 ### Why not TypeScript?

-Cause then then name would not make sense.
+Cause the name would not make sense.